 Rehabilitate two Red Arrow double-ended Presidents' Conference Committee (PCC) streetcars.
-Work to rehabilitate these streetcars includes re-engineering the existing streetcar design to allow for operation on

-SFMTA right-of-way and modernization of trucks and propulsion.
-Modifications include, but are not limited to, Rehabilitate Historic Streetcar 233 of Blackpool, UK, the expansion of the operator cab, relocation of door portals, beloved boatcar.
-SFMTA Fleet Maintenance workforce installation of a new door system, relocation of body shops will conduct the rebuild of multiple components bolster, installation of the level interior floor, installation of the streetcar, including trucks, air compressors, and of a new roof, refurbishment/replacement of exterior brake components. sheet metal, refurbishment/replacement of all propulsion and electrical equipment, refurbishment/replacement of FT108: New Flyer Midlife Overhaul Phase III all interior appointments (seating, panels, stanchions, etc.), and refurbishment/replacement of trucks.
+Work to rehabilitate these streetcars includes re-engineering the existing streetcar design to allow for operation on SFMTA right-of-way and modernization of trucks and propulsion.
+Modifications include, but are not limited to, expansion of the operator cab, relocation of door portals, installation of a new door system, relocation of body bolster, installation of the level interior floor, installation of a new roof, refurbishment/ replacement of exterior sheet metal, refurbishment/ replacement of all propulsion and electrical equipment, refurbishment/replacement of all interior appointments (seating, panels, stanchions, etc.), and refurbishment/ replacement of trucks.